gatsbyjs/gatsby/docs/docs/how-to/previews-deploys-hosting/how-gatsby-works-with-github-pages.md

 2. Under the repository name, click Settings.

-3. In the GitHub Pages section, use the Source drop-down to select master (for publishing to the root subdomain) or gh-pages (for publishing to a path like `/docs`) as your GitHub Pages publishing source.
+3. In the GitHub Pages section, use the Source drop-down to select main (for publishing to the root subdomain) or gh-pages (for publishing to a path like `/docs`) as your GitHub Pages publishing source.

 4. Click Save.